Horkstow Bridge: History and description

 It is about 1.1 mi upstream from Ferriby Sluice and links the villages of Horkstow, east of the river, and Winterton on the west.
 A ferry had previously connected the villages, and it is believed a bridge had occupied the site from the 18th century, providing access to the brick-making kilns located on the Winterton side.
-The bridge is open to vehicles, but movement can be felt even under pedestrian traffic.
-It can be approached from the east via Bridge Lane, a narrow road which leaves the B1204 just north of Horkstow, but on the west bank only a dirt track remains.
+Following a Principal Inspection carried out in the summer of 2025, Horkstow Bridge was assessed to be in an unsafe condition for vehicular and pedestrian use.
+Consequently, the bridge has been closed to all traffic until further notice.
+It is hoped that refurbishment and strengthening works will commence in early 2026 to restore the historic structure while retaining its original character.

 Horkstow is one of "only a handful" of early suspension bridges in Britain to remain as originally designed, but it has not survived completely unscathed.
 In 1979, repairs were needed after the tractor unit of a 23-ton articulated lorry fell through into the river, destroying a quarter of the bridge deck and damaging the attached suspension rods, though the rest of the structure remained intact.
 In the 1990s, the bridge was strengthened – the deck relaid using a tropical hardwood timber to support a 5 t load and the underground parts of the suspension chains replaced with high-tensile bars – while retaining its appearance and functionality.
 The works earned engineers C Spencer Ltd a commendation in the 1999 Institution of Civil Engineers Historic Bridge Awards.

 Although open to motor traffic, it is mostly used by ramblers, cyclists and anglers.
 It is owned by the Environment Agency, and in September 1979 was listed at Grade II*, a grading which covers "particularly important buildings of more than special interest".
 The site of the former brickyard is a Site of Nature Conservation Interest.